danithetallgirl/girl_blossom/README.md

 # GirlBlossom

 Hi there!
 Welcome to Girl Blossom!

 Girl Blossom is an app that helps you find the right face moisturizer for your skin type.
-Whether your skin is dry, normal, oily, or combination, our app will find the product for you.
+Whether your skin is dry, normal, oily, or combination, this app will suggest the product for you.

 ## Installation